antonfirsov/docs/2017/02-Feb/week4/docker.md

 .NET Core Tags
 --------------

-For .NET Core, [tags](https://hub.docker.com/r/microsoft/dotnet/tags/) are used to describe image differences on the following 3 axes:
+For .NET Core, [tags](https://hub.docker.com/r/microsoft/dotnet/tags/) are used to describe image differences on the following three axes:

 - .NET Core Version - .NET Core 1.0, 1.1 and 2.0 (at the time of writing).
 - .NET Core distribution - .NET Core Runtime, .NET Core SDK, .NET Core dependencies only